-The Company's business may be affected by energy policies of U.S. and foreign governments.
+The Company's business may be affected by energy and trade policies of U.S. and foreign governments.

 Pursuant to the requirements established by the Energy Independence and Security Act of 2007 on February 3, 2010, the EPA finalized regulations for RFS2.
-The regulation mandates the domestic use of biomass-based diesel (biodiesel or renewable diesel) of 1.0 billion gallons in 2012.
-Beyond 2012 the regulation requires a minimum of 1.0 billion gallons of biomass-based diesel for each year through 2022 and such amount is subject to increase by the EPA Administrator.
-On June 20, 2011, the EPA issued a proposed rule which would require 1.28 billion gallons for the calendar year 2013.
+The regulation mandated the domestic use of biomass-based diesel (biodiesel or renewable diesel) of 1.0 billion gallons in 2012.
+Beyond 2012 the regulation requires a minimum of 1.0 billion gallons of biomass-based diesel for each year through 2022, which amount is subject to increase by the EPA Administrator.
+On September 14, 2012, the EPA issued a final rule establishing the biomass-based diesel volume for calendar year 2013 to be 1.28 billion gallons, effective on November 26, 2012.
+This requirement is unchanged from the volume in a proposed rule issued by the EPA on June 20, 2011.
 Biomass-based diesel also qualifies to fulfill the non-specified portion of the advanced bio-fuel requirement.
 In order to qualify as a "renewable fuel" each type of fuel from each type of feed stock is required to lower greenhouse gas emissions ("GHG") by levels specified in the regulation.
 The EPA has determined that bio-fuels (either biodiesel or renewable diesel) produced from waste oils, fats and greases result in an 86% reduction in GHG emissions, exceeding the 50% requirement established by the regulation.
-Prices for the Company's finished products may be impacted by worldwide government policies relating to renewable fuels and greenhouse gas emissions.
-Programs like RFS2 and tax credits for bio-fuels both in the United States and abroad may positively impact the demand for the Company's finished products.
+Prices for the Company's finished products may be impacted by worldwide government policies relating to renewable fuels and GHG.
+Programs like RFS2 and tax credits for bio-fuels both in the U.S. and abroad may positively impact the demand for the Company's finished products.
 Accordingly, changes to, a failure to enforce or discontinuing any of these programs could have a negative impact on the Company's business and results of operations.